jalal246/builderz/README.md

 > Zero Configuration JavaScript Bundler :bowtie:

-`build/er/z` was built originally to bundle monorepos for one-step production only.
+`build/er/z` was built originally to bundle monorepos for one-step production.
 And of course, works for regular repo with a single package.

 It does multiple things to save you some time and lets you focus on developing, that includes: